NiftyApes/sellerfinancing-contracts/README.md

 ## Marketplace Integration

 The intention is for the main usage of the NiftyApes Seller Financing protocol to be through the NiftyApes SDK.
 This SDK will be integrated with 3rd party marketplace dapps.
 In order to serve this use case we have provided a `MarketplaceIntegration` contract in addition to the core Seller Financing protocol.
-The integration contract allows an owner to specify a `marketplaceFeeBps` and `marketplaceFeeRecipient`, and allows a user to call the `buyWithFinancing()` function which passes the calculated marketplace fee to the `marketplaceFeeRecipient` upon execution.
+The integration contract allows an owner to specify a `marketplaceFeeBps` and `marketplaceFeeRecipient`, and allows a user to call the `buyWithSellerFinancing()` function which passes the calculated marketplace fee to the `marketplaceFeeRecipient` upon execution.

 ## Use Cases